shriker/xenforo-faq-manager/README.md

 ------------
 **I have questions added, but the [faq] BB Code says question not found.**

 To reduce retrieval duplication, questions are cached before they can be used in the [faq] BB Code.
 The cache is updated once an hour.
-If you would like to force a cache update, please go to `Tools > Cron Entries` in your Admin CP and manually run the `[Iversia] Update FAQ BB Code Cache` cron.
+If you would like to force a cache update, please go to `Tools > Cron Entries` in your Admin CP and manually run the `[Iversia] FAQ Update BB Code Cache` cron.

 **The FAQ statistics are not updating!**

 FAQ Statistics are updated once a day via a cron.
-You may run this manuallu by going to `Tools > Cron Entries` in your Admin CP and running the `[[Iversia] FAQ Update Statistics` cron.
+You may run this manuallu by going to `Tools > Cron Entries` in your Admin CP and running the `[Iversia] FAQ Update Statistics` cron.